dunefro/echo-server/README.md

 # 'apple is the text that will be echoed'
 curl $SVC_IP:$SVC_PORT/apple
 ```
-If we pass multiple endpoints after a single `/` then `/` will be replaces by a space
+If we pass multiple endpoints after a single `/` then `/` will be replaced by a space.
 ```
 $ curl $SVC_IP:$SVC_PORT/apple/banana/papaya
 apple banana papaya